jean/worldffbkk/README.rst

 extractable text.

-In the hope that this may encourage organizers to provide one, and encourage more people to ask for online calendars for events like this, I knocked one together quickly.
+In the hope that this may encourage organizers to provide one, and encourage more people to ask for online calendars for events like this, I quickly knocked together a `public Google Calendar for the WFFBKK`_.
 It can use improvement: I could have parsed more information out of the HTML pages, and I need to figure out how to relate multiple screenings of the same movie.

 I used the icalendar_ module to write the calendar file, and tried out wwwclient_ for the first time as scraping library.
 Both worked fine,